 You will be eligible to receive employer contributions once you have attained age 35 or two years of service with Smithsonian Institution, whichever occurs first.
 A year of service generally means a consecutive 12-month period during which you work at least 1,000 hours.

 IMPORTANT: You will not receive Smithsonian contributions for any period during which you are eligible to participate, but for which enrollment forms have not been received by the SAO Benefits Office.
 Because of the voluntary nature of this plan, no retroactive contributions will be made.
 Smithsonian contributions can begin the first day of the pay period following receipt of all enrollment forms from an otherwise eligible employee.
 Employees are responsible for monitoring their eligible Trust Fund service and ensuring their enrollment forms have been received and processed, including verification of contributions made on their behalf to TIAA-CREF.

 Prior Trust Fund employees who have been re-employed will have their prior time counted toward the two-year requirement.
 Also, if you were previously a Trust Fund employee and were receiving the Smithsonian contribution, you will need to submit a new application in order to receive the contribution again.
-Contact the SAO Benefits Office for an enrollment kit.
+Contact the SAO Benefits Office for an enrollment application.

 Salary Reduction Contributions

 You can make salary reduction contributions in an amount equal to a percentage of your base salary or a specific dollar amount.
 However, there are limitations on the amount you can contribute based on the Internal Revenue Code.